nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page (this guide).

 ![help message](images/helpMessage.png)